 - Additional instructions (if applicable).

-- Completed check or wire request form, signed by organization’s treasurer.
+- The completed Check Request form, signed by the organization’s treasurer.

 Payment to International Companies

 When making a payment to a company located outside of the United States, ask if they accept a check in US dollars.
 If so, we can process the check request in the normal manner.
 If they will not accept a check in US dollars, we will need to pay them in the form of a wire transfer.
 Please see an ASA staff member for assistance.

 A cash advance is an advance of your organization’s Unrestricted funds to an individual for club purposes and may be used in rare instances when a purchase order cannot be utilized and a club member is not capable of fronting the money.
 Examples may include change funds, fundraising projects, or travel.